Acsigen/sysadmin-playground/Linux/Tools/vim.md

 - `:tabe file4` - Open a new file in a new tab
 - `:tabn` - move to the next tab
 - `:tabp` - move to the previous tab

+You can also compare two files with highlighting enabled using `vimdiff file1 file2`

 ### Editing